naftalibeder/finance/readme.md

 ## About

-It's a transactions extractor that currently works only with Schwab.
+A private, self-hostable transactions extractor that doesn't require trusting anyone else with your financial data or credentials.

 ## Instructions

-Duplicate `.env.sample` to `.env` and update its fields.
+Set up a configuration file at `../data/config.json`.
+See [Config.ts](./types/Config.ts) for reference.

 Then run: